8/6/11

 Panels From Beyond the Grave #4

-Remember when the mainstream gave a shit about Spawn?
+Remember when the mainstream gave a damn about Spawn?
 The amaroidal anti-hero's surge in popularity came and went like a dance craze, but it was fun while it lasted.
 I gravitated towards Image Comics as a kid.
 The vanilla superheroes that DC and Marvel were peddling didn't appeal to my tastebuds, so a "Spawn phase" was inevitable.
 The final installment of the Blood Feud mini-series was one of several comic books that introduced me to gore in four colors.
 I can't vouch for the first three issues, but this fucker is violent.
 And gritty.
 And Alan Moore-y.

 It should come as no surprise than Alan Moore wrote this epic, yet self-contained vampire saga.
 There are bodies piling up, and someone has framed Spawn.
 The guilty party is a primordial bloodsucker who calls himself Heartless John.
 As for the comic's namesake, he spends most of this issue sulking and pouting underwater.
 He seems to be searching for something, a voice murmuring to him from beneath the mattresses and dead kittens that litter the ocean floor.
 What is it?
 Will it help him defeat Heartless John?
 Find out next week!